International One Design Sailing Regatta 6.4. - 13.4.2013

 Further promotion activities relating to the event are only permitted pending explicit agreement of the organizers of the RPC.

 The competitors´position data‘s will be streamed to a server, with the actual position of each boat tracked on a public website.
 The link to this website will be posted before the start of the race, giving paticipants and public the opportunity to continuously monitor the actual position of all participants.
-Competitors will be obliged to check their tracking boxes for correct function in 3 hour intervals.
 All participants are obliged to stay tuned to and monitor VHF-Channel 16 and 72 (channel used for regatta) when sailing.
 To ensure comprehensive monitoring, competitors are asked to carry at least one mobile phone on board, to register its number with the race commitee, and keep it switched on for the duration of the race.

 Each team has to call the race committee twice a day at time specified, irrespective reception of roll-calls via VHF.
 Not calling the race committee can lead to DSQ.